greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 `docker run --rm busybox sh -c "ip a"`{{execute}}

+Contrast this with a container using the host network driver:

+`docker run -d --rm --net host busybox ip a`{{execute}}

 You can access a specific network when starting a container with the run command and the --net option, here we connect to the red-network we created earlier:

 `docker run -d --rm --net red-network --name bright_busybox busybox sh -c "sleep 1500"`{{execute T2}}

-Contrast this with a container using the host network driver:

-`docker run -d --rm --net host busybox ip a`{{execute T2}}

 How does this network appear from inside the container?